zhaobaoping/test/BUMO_CTP_Standard.rst

 CTP1.0(Contract Token Protocol)provides protocol standards for issuing tokens based on BUMO contracts.
 CTP also provides interfaces for third parties to transfer and use tokens.
 BUMO smart contracts which are implemented in javascript include an initialization function ``init`` and two entry functions ``main`` and ``query``.
-The ``init`` function is mainly for initializing parameters,and ``main`` function for data writing,``query`` function for data query.
+The ``init`` function is mainly for initializing parameters, and ``main`` function for data writing, ``query`` function for data query.

 Purpose
 --------

-CTP protocol is aimed to provide interfaces for applications,like Wallets or exchanges,to use any tokens on BUMO conveniently.
+CTP protocol is aimed to provide interfaces for applications, like Wallets or exchanges, to use any tokens on BUMO conveniently.

 Attributes of Tokens
 ---------------------

-The attributes of tokens are stored in the smart contract account,and you can check them by using the ``tokenInfo`` function.
+The attributes of tokens are stored in the smart contract account, and you can check them by using the ``tokenInfo`` function.
 The attributes of tokens are as follows:

 +--------------+---------------------------------------+